Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Methods

-Given a dataset of $N$ images $\mathbf{X}= \{\mathbf{x}_i\}_{i=1 \ldots N}$ and the corresponding segmentation $\mathbf{Y}= \{\mathbf{y}_{i}\}_{i=1 \ldots N}$ with $C$ classes, we fit a neural network parameterized by weights $ \mathbf{w} $ to perform segmentation.
-In BNNs, we are interested in learning the posterior distribution of the weights, $ p(\mathbf{w} | \mathbf{X}, \mathbf{Y}) $, instead of a maximum likelihood or maximum-a-posteriori estimate.
-This posterior distribution represents uncertainty in the weights, which could be propagated to calculate uncertainty in the predictions \citep{mackay1995probable}.
-In addition, BNNs have been shown to be able to improve the generalizability of neural networks \citep{mackay1995probable}.
+Given a dataset of $N$ images $\mathbf{X}= \{\mathbf{x}_i\}$, $i \in [1, N]$, and the corresponding manual segmentation $\mathbf{Y}= \{\mathbf{y}_{i}\}$ with $C$ classes, we fit a neural network parameterized by weights $ \mathbf{w} $ to perform segmentation.
+In BNNs, we are interested in learning the posterior distribution of the weights $ p(\mathbf{w} | \mathbf{X}, \mathbf{Y}) $, instead of a maximum likelihood or maximum-a-posteriori estimate.
+This posterior distribution represents uncertainty in the weights, which could be propagated to calculate uncertainty in the predictions \cite{mackay1995probable}.
+In addition, BNNs have been shown to be able to improve the generalizability of neural networks \cite{mackay1995probable}.

-A challenge in learning BNNs is that calculating the posterior is intractable due to its high dimensionality.
-Variational inference \citep{hoffman2013stochastic} is a scalable technique that aims to learn an approximate posterior distribution of the weights $q(\mathbf{w})$ by minimizing the Kullback-Leibler (KL) divergence between the approximate and true posterior.
-This is equivalent to maximizing the evidence lower bound (ELBO) as follows:
+A challenge in learning BNNs is that calculating the posterior is intractable due to the high dimensionality of the weights.
+Variational inference \cite{hoffman2013stochastic} is a scalable technique that aims to learn an approximate posterior distribution of the weights $q(\mathbf{w})$ by minimizing the Kullback-Leibler (KL) divergence between the approximate and true posterior.
+This is equivalent to maximizing the evidence lower bound as follows: